 A Spanish explorer and soldier, Juan Ponce de Leon was the first European to set foot in Florida.
 He also established the oldest European settlement in Puerto Rico and discovered the Gulf Stream.
 He is most famous for his search for the legendary Fountain of Youth and other riches.

-Born in Santervas, Spain, in about 1460, Ponce de Leon grew up to become a soldier and was fighting Muslims in southern Spain in the early 1490s.
+Born in Santervas, Spain, in about 1460, Ponce de Leon grew up to become a soldier and fought Muslims in southern Spain in the early 1490s.
 In 1493, Ponce de Leon sailed with Christopher Columbus on Columbus’ second voyage to the Americas.
 He and his family settled on an island in the Caribbean named Hispaniola (Dominican Republic).
 He became a military commander at this post and was appointed deputy governor.
-In 1506, he discovered a nearby island named Borinquen and there, he found large deposits of gold.
+In 1506, he discovered a nearby island named Borinquen, and there, he found large deposits of gold.
 He returned to the island in 1508 on orders from the king of Spain to explore and colonize it.
 He renamed the island Puerto Rico and became the island’s governor for two years until the king replaced him with Columbus’ son.

-Hurt by the King’s action, Ponce de Leon sailed again, this time north through the Bahamas heading towards Florida.
+Hurt by the King’s action, Ponce de Leon sailed again, this time north through the Bahamas, heading towards Florida.
 He was in search of new lands and treasures.
 He had also heard of a mythical fountain of youth.
 Indians spoke of a legendary, magical spring whose water was believed to make older people young again.
-León explored many areas, including the Bahamas and Bimini, for both gold and the mythical fountain, but he never found either.
+León explored many areas, including the Bahamas and Bimini, for gold and the mythical fountain, but he never found either.